xiao-chenxi/NUC11BTMi9-hackintosh/README.md

 ## Change log

-- 1-3-2024
+- 10-2-2024
-  - first submission
+  - Third submission
-  - renew `OpenCore` `v0.9.7`
+  - renew `OpenCore` `v1.0.1`
-  - support `Sonama` Install and use
+  - support `Sequoia 15.0` Install and use
+  - Supports Sequoia 15.0 WI-FI and Bluetooth，You need to use OpenCore-Legacy-Patcher to patch the network card
+  - `Sonama 14.4-14.X` please download the V1.1 version，The final upgrade has been done, sonoma 14.4-14.X will no longer be maintained

 - 3-20-2024
   - Second submission
   - renew `OpenCore` `v0.9.9`
   - Added XHCI-unsupported.kext for USB support for sonoma 14.4：`Kelnel > Add > XHCI-unsupported.kext ：true`
   - Updated AirportItlwm.kext for WI-FI support for sonoma 14.4
   - Only Sonama 14.4 or later versions are supported

-  -
-- 10-2-2024
+- 1-3-2024
-  - Third submission
+  - first submission
-  - renew `OpenCore` `v1.0.1`
+  - renew `OpenCore` `v0.9.7`
-  - support `Sequoia 15.0` Install and use
+  - support `Sonama` Install and use
-  - Supports Sequoia 15.0 WI-FI and Bluetooth，You need to use OpenCore-Legacy-Patcher to patch the network card
-  - `Sonama 14.4-14.X` please download the V1.1 version，The final upgrade has been done, sonoma 14.4-14.X will no longer be maintained

 ## bios settings